seoklab/nurikit/CONTRIBUTING.md

 - All functions, including member functions, MUST follow the naming convention of `lower_case`.
 This is to match the Python naming convention.
 - For source files, `.cpp` extensions MUST be used.
-Header files without implementation file MUST use `.hpp` extension.
 - Code SHOULD be formatted using `clang-format`, with the provided `.clang-format` file.
 If part of the code needs to be formatted manually for some reasons, `// clang-format off` and `// clang-format on` comments MAY